Date of Award:

 B. Delworth Gardner

-Williams, Thomas L., "Transportation and Public Service Costs for Rural Communities of Various SIzes" (1973).
-All Graduate Theses and Dissertations.
+Williams, Thomas L., "Transportation and Public Service Costs for Rural Communities of Various Sizes" (1973).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2153.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .